quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-browser-extensions/build-commands.md

 ### Hot Module Reloading (HMR)

 HMR works with Browser Extension development but does work slightly differently depending on which browser you're developing on.
-In both cases, the Quasar application being built will reload when changes are made.
-The quasar application in this instance would refer to changes made to everything under the `src` folder.
+You will need to wait for the browser extension to be rebuilt on each change and then either manually refresh the browser tab page or use the browser to refresh the development browser extension.

 ::: tip
 **Chrome vs Firefox Nuances** - When developing your Browser Extension, you will often need to make changes to the files under the `src-bex` folder as well.
 This will be done when configuring hooks, setting up popups etc. Firefox will see these changes and automatically re-load the Browser Extension.
 Chrome on the other hand will not.
 When you have made these changes in Chrome, you will need to navigate to your Extension (see the Chrome section above) and click on the refresh icon in your Development Browser Extension.